ACT fact sheet

 4) Feedback report

-• A letter from A to E (Assessment Rating: the company is more or less prepared for the transition to a low-emission economy)
+A letter from A to E (Assessment Rating: the company is more or less well prepared for the transition to a low-emission economy)

-For companies and in particular SMEs and intermediate-sized enterprises, ACT® can therefore take the form of a method to structure their low-carbon transition strategy, indicating through its scoring of different criteria the points to prioritise to define and ensure the continuity of their organisation's strategy.
+For companies and particularly SMEs and mid-caps, ACT® can therefore take the form of a method to structure their low-carbon transition strategy, indicating through its ratings of the various criteria the points to prioritise to define and ensure the continuity of their organisation’s strategy.

-The scope of ACT® methodologies resembles an organisational boundary.
-However, it differs from that of GHG inventories, for which organisational limits are based on a control/ownership approach of GHG sources and sinks.
-The ACT® scope therefore potentially encompasses all of a company's activities and its entire value chain.
+The scope of the ACT® methodologies resembles an organisational boundary.
+However, it differs from that of GHG inventories, for which organisational boundaries are based on a control/ownership approach of GHG sources and sinks.
+The ACT® scope thus potentially encompasses all of a company’s activities and its entire value chain.

-Temporal boundaries for a given sector are determined by the need for past, present and future information about the organisation.
-The degree of past information to include is determined by what is necessary to infer the required pathway for an appropriate assessment.
+The temporal boundaries for a given sector are determined by the need for past, present and future information on the organisation.
+The degree of past information to include is determined by what is necessary to infer the required trajectory for an appropriate assessment.

-The reporting boundaries of ACT® methods for a given sector are defined based on the main emission sources of that sector, following the relevance principle ("relevance").
-This gives organisations some leeway to adapt these boundaries to their specific sector of activity.
+The reporting boundaries of the ACT® methods for a given sector are defined according to the main emission sources of that sector, following the relevance principle (“relevance”).
+This leaves organisations some latitude to adapt these boundaries to their specific sector of activity.
 Each ACT® method specifies a detailed list of emission sources to be taken into account, including those that are mandatory and those that are optional.
-For example, in the ACT "Generic" methodology, direct emissions from land use, land-use change and forestry (LULUCF) are considered optional.
+For example, in the ACT “Generic” methodology, direct emissions from land use, land-use change and forestry (LULUCF) are considered optional.

 Does the approach rely on tools?

-Excel methods and data collection and scoring tools have been developed for each sectoral method.
+Excel methods and tools for data collection and scoring have been developed for each of the sectoral methods.

 The ACT “Step-by-Step” method relies on two toolboxes:

-• a Strategy toolbox (which includes 4 types of resources, including a SWOT matrix to assess the strengths, weaknesses, opportunities and threats of the organisation's action plan)
+a Strategy toolbox (which includes 4 types of resources, notably a SWOT matrix to assess the strengths, weaknesses, opportunities and threats of the organisation’s action plan)

 Can other low-carbon transition methods and tools be used to achieve the objectives of this approach?

-In order to be able to start ACT® processes, the organisation must have carried out at least one organisational GHG inventory within the past two years.
-They thus fit within the continuity of an assessment carried out using internationally recognised methods, such as ISO 14064-1, the GHG Protocol or the Bilan Carbone®.
-The ACT® methods thus make it possible to start, or continue, reflection work on the transition plan in the form of concrete actions (reduction potential, definition of monitoring, pilot, resource needs, financing, stakeholders).
+In order to be able to start ACT® processes, the organisation shall have carried out at least one organisational GHG inventory within the last two years.
+They therefore build on an assessment carried out using internationally recognised methods, such as ISO 14064-1, the GHG Protocol or Bilan Carbone®.
+The ACT® methods thus make it possible to start, or continue, reflection on the transition plan in the form of concrete actions (reduction potential, definition of monitoring, pilot, resource needs, financing, stakeholders).
 The ultimate objective being to test the robustness and alignment of this plan with the objectives set by the Paris Agreement.

 Does it allow third-party recognition?
 If so, in what way?

-After several months of assessment, the organisation receives the following elements:
+After several months of evaluation, the organisation receives the following elements:

-• A detailed explanation of the information used for the assessment.
+A detailed explanation of the information used for the evaluation.

-• Recommendations to improve its GHG reduction strategy and adopt good practices.
+Recommendations to improve its GHG reduction strategy and adopt best practices.

-A list of consultants and assessors is proposed to support organisations in their ACT " Step-by-Step " and ACT " Assessment ”.
+A list of consultants and evaluators is proposed to support organisations in their ACT “ Step-by-Step ” and ACT “ Assessment ”.

 Can this approach be harmonised with other international frameworks?

-Versions of ACT® have been developed internationally through local programmes, notably in Latin America through the ACT-DDP (ACT-Deep Decarbonisation Pathway) project and in Japan, with the aim of supporting the country's neutrality ambition.
+Versions of ACT® have been developed internationally through local programmes, notably in Latin America through the ACT-DDP project ACT-DDP (ACT-Deep Decarbonisation Pathway) and in Japan, with the aim of supporting the country’s neutrality ambition.

 In 2024, France represents 1/4 of the organisations that have undertaken an ACT® process.